-158. &#x27;Without exerting any other kind of influence, he invites them to lie down in a comfortable attitude on a sofa, while he himself sits on a chair behind them outside their field of vision.
-He does not even ask them to close their eyes, and avoids touching them in any way, as well as any other procedure which might be reminiscent of hypnosis.
-The session thus proceeds like a conversation between two people voice that speaks, gaze plays an important part in transference, that dual, challenging and complex relationship between analyst and analysand.
+^{158. &#}x27;Without exerting any other kind of influence, he invites them to lie down in a comfortable attitude on a sofa, while he himself sits on a chair behind them outside their field of vision.
+He does not even ask them to close their eyes, and avoids touching them in any way, as well as any other procedure which might he reminiscent of hypnosis.
+The session thus proceeds like a conversation between two people equally awake, but one of whom is spared every muscular exertion and every distracting sensory impression which might divert his attention from his own mental activity'.
+Freud's Psychoanalytic Procedure' (Die Freud'sche Psychoanalytische Methode [1904]), SE 7, pp. 247-254, p.
+250.

+voice that speaks, gaze plays an important part in transference, that dual, challenging and complex relationship between analyst and analysand.
 Elements of a transferential relation can also be found in the gallery space, as will be seen later, in the discussion around the Discourse of the Analyst.
-Freud's concept of scopophilia, i59 where the act of looking, and the experience of being looked at are associated with pleasure, 160 is particularly relevant in the contexts of art and psychoanalysis.
+Freud's concept of scopophilia, 159 where the act of looking, and the experience of being looked at are associated with pleasure.
+160 is particularly relevant in the contexts of art and psychoanalysis.
 In terms of seduction, Baudrillard argued that it is mainly a matter of appearances, manifested visually.
 161 The key similarity between art and psychoanalysis, the one that encompasses all others is the fact that both are relational practices focusing on an object, be this the art object or the analyst.
 162 This relation, and in particular the place the object occupies in the gallery space and the consulting room, concerns seduction (remember, seduction belongs to objects).
 This place is linked to Lacan's objet petit a, the object at the centre of psychoanalytic practice, and it is related to his theory of the Four Discourses and the position of the analyst in the Discourse of the Analyst.
 This discourse complements other three: those of the Master, the University and the Hysteric and examine different relationships within structures of various social bonds, or situations of power.
 163 The discourses contain the same elements: a number of letters that circulate and, not fixed, assume a discourse.
 These four elements, always in the same order, are then rotated to occupy one of four different positions, each with a specific role: truth, the agent, the other and loss/product (Fig. 8):

-The signifying other, the place from which one speaks, or knowledge (represented by S2)
+- The signifying other, the place from which one speaks, or knowledge (represented by S2) - objet petit a - The barred subject, or subject of speech (S)